Peabody Academy (Troy, North Carolina): Julius L. Chambers

-Chambers worked alongside other great litigators and racial justice advocates — Thurgood Marshall, Jack Greenberg, Constance Baker Motley, Robert Carter — and he formed the connective tissue with the next generation of civil rights lawyers — many of whom he personally hired at LDF.
+Chambers worked alongside other litigators and racial justice advocates — Thurgood Marshall, Jack Greenberg, Constance Baker Motley, Robert Carter — and he formed the connective tissue with the next generation of civil rights lawyers — many of whom he personally hired at LDF.

 Julius Chambers died in 2013 at the age of 76.
 He was survived by two children and three grandchildren.

 Eddie Coleman, Sr.

 Eddie Brice Coleman, Sr. (widower of Mrs. Maudestine Clinkscales Coleman), son of the late Preston and Charlotte Simms Coleman, was born on September 28, 1918, in Chester, South Carolina.
 He was the fourth of 11 children.
 Mr. Coleman was married to his wife in 1943 and they were happily married for 55 years until she passed in 1998.
 He attended Peabody Academy in Troy, North Carolina, and later graduated from North Carolina A&T State University after spending 4 years in the Army.
 He received his bachelor's degree in agriculture and a master's degree in school administration.
 He was a remarkable educator and imparted knowledge and motivation to all he met.
 He began his education administration work for Peabody School in Troy in 1947.
 At the close of Peabody School, he began teaching for West Montgomery High School.

-Mr. Coleman was revered as one of the most influential people in the county as he worked to bring about peace throughout the community during the school integration process.
-Prior to retirement, he became the Director of Adult Basic Education for Sandhills Community College, in Pinehurst, North Carolina.

-Coleman died at the age of 97 on October 8, 2015.
-He was survived by his two sons, Eddie L. Coleman, Jr. and Ronald Coleman.

 Almetta Armstrong

 Almetta Armstrong is a Candor native who graduated from Peabody Academy High School.
 She earned a Bachelor of Science in elementary education from Shaw University and a Master of Science in elementary education from North Carolina A&T State University.

 Armstrong retired as an educator that taught for 33 years, 19 of those serving children in Montgomery County Schools.
 During her educational career, she served as the Montgomery County NCAE President and District NCAE President.
 Mrs. Armstrong also served on the Montgomery County Board of Education for 19 years.
 In addition to local leadership roles, Mrs. Armstrong served as a board member on the North Carolina School Boards Association and served as the board president.
 She served as an education advisor to Governor Jim Hunt and State Superintendent Bob Etheridge.

-Mrs. Armstrong is highly revered in the Montgomery County community for her true passion for children to excel academically.